 There are a few disadvantages of using sand as a top dressing.
 These include:

 - Sand does not retain nutrients.
-The application of sand too frequently lowers your soil’s fertility and can lead to an overreliance on fertilizers to keep your grass healthy.
+Applying sand too frequently lowers soil fertility and can lead to an overreliance on fertilizers to keep the grass healthy.

 - Very coarse sand does not always blend well into surface grass.
 Poorly incorporated coarse sand will lead to an uneven lawn.